Six more women allege sexual harassment at Tesla - NewsBreak

 ( The Hill ) – Six women have filed lawsuits alleging they were sexually harassed while working at Tesla and said that the company “has failed to take sexual harassment seriously, from the top of the company down.”

-Six current and former Tesla employees filed lawsuits in Alameda County Superior Court, alleging they were subjected to constant sexual harassment by their colleagues and supervisors, according to a release from their attorney.‘The Tesla was talking!’: Confused trick-or-treaters pranked by Tesla owner
+Six current and former Tesla employees filed lawsuits in Alameda County Superior Court, alleging they were subjected to constant sexual harassment by their colleagues and supervisors, according to a release from their attorney.

 The attorney, David A. Lowe, said the women were “catcalled, ogled, touched inappropriately, and propositioned” while filing six separate suits on behalf of the women on Tuesday.